 Role of chair

-The chair will fulfill not only the same role as other members, but also will work with other IT governance bodies to ensure the holistic IT governance process is meeting the needs of the University.
+The chair will fulfill not only the same role as other members, but also will work with other IT governance bodies to ensure the holistic IT governance process is meeting the needs of the university.
 The chair will approve the meeting agenda at least one week prior to each meeting, and will approve meeting minutes no later than one week after each meeting so that they may be publicly posted.
 The decision to allow guest speakers or presenters at SITC meetings rests fully with the committee chair.
 The chair also will call for a vote for recommendations, and will approve the recommendation summaries shared with other IT governance bodies.

 Voting, decisions and appeals

-When the chair calls for a vote, members are to vote according to the decision reached by the representatives of his or her constituency.
 Recommendations require a favorable majority to be approved and passed on to another governance body.
 Requestors whose requests are denied may ask the chair for reconsideration at a later date.
 Reconsideration of both approvals and denials also may be requested by the President’s Executive Leadership Team.
 The committee also may opt to request further information before making a decision, or may create an ad hoc committee to explore the topic.

 Ad hoc committees

 The SITC may create an ad hoc committee to investigate a specific issue, technology, or solution at its discretion.
-Ad hoc committees may comprise any number or type of University stakeholders and are not considered standing committees.
+Ad hoc committees may comprise any number or type of university stakeholders and are not considered standing committees.
 Ad hoc committees should count at least one representative of a standing governance committee among the members.
 The ad hoc committee may provide information to the SITC in the form of a presentation or written report, as requested by the SITC.

 Information management and support